Our board-certified surgeons are skilled in all aspects of surgery, including minimally invasive surgery (laparoscopy, thoracoscopy

 A veterinary surgeon has undergone additional training after veterinary school in order to become a specialist.
 This training consists of a minimum of a 1-year internship followed by a 3-year residency program that meets guidelines established by the American College of Veterinary Surgeons (ACVS).

 During a residency, there are specific training and caseload requirements that must be met.
-In addition to these requirements, applicants must perform research that is published in a scientific journal and then pass a rigorous examination.
+In addition to these requirements, applicants must perform research that is published in a scientific journal and then

 Meet our surgeons:

 When you arrive, you will be asked to fill out a new patient form (if you have not already submitted one through our website.)